 Here is a directed drawing for St. Patrick’s Day that will teach your students how to draw a leprechaun.
 It is sure to excite and entertain kids during your March festivities.

 This directed drawing activity teaches children how to draw a leprechaun.
 As we know, drawing is important in the classroom for many reasons, one of them being that it boosts students’ memory.
 It can be adapted for any primary classroom or completed at home with a few simple materials.
-The fun, colorful results can be used to decorate your classroom walls and would be a great companion to your writing activities.
+The fun, interesting results can be used to decorate your classroom walls and would be a great companion to your writing activities.